-Let's give the mobile technicians at Acme Wireless a way to quickly log a case while still on site with a customer.
-If we put a record create action on the Account object with Case as the target object, the technicians can browse to the customer account record on their mobile device, and log cases directly from there.
+Let's give the mobile technicians at Acme Wireless a way to quickly log a case while they're still on site with a customer.
+If we put a record create action on the Account object with Case as the target object, the technicians can browse to a customer account record on their mobile device.
+They can also log cases directly from there.